takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 For beginners it's enough to understand that every Dockerfile must start with the `FROM` instruction in the form of `FROM <image>[:tag]`.
 This will set the base image for your Dockerfile, which means that subsequent instructions will be applied to this base image.

-The `tag` value is optional, if you don't specify the `tag` docker will use the tag `latest` and will try and use or pull the latest version of the base image during build.
+The `tag` value is optional, if you don't specify the `tag` Docker will use the tag `latest` and will try and use or pull the latest version of the base image during build.

 On the little bit more advanced side, let's note the following:
-- there is one instruction that you can put before `FROM` into your Dockerfile.
+- There is one instruction that you can put before `FROM` into your Dockerfile.
 This instruction is `ARG`. `ARG` is used to specify arguments for the `docker build` command with the `--build-arg <varname>=<value>` flag.
-- you can have more than one `FROM` instructions in your Dockerfile.
-You would one to use this feature when you use on base image to build your app and another base image to run it.
+- You can have more than one `FROM` instructions in your Dockerfile.
+You will want to use this feature, for example, when you use one base image to build your app and another base image to run it.

     It's called a multi-stage build and you can read about it [here](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).

-    This is why every section that starts with `FROM` in your Dockerfile is called a build stage (even in the simle case of having one `FROM` instruction).
+    This is why every section that starts with `FROM` in your Dockerfile is called a build stage (even in the simple case of having only one `FROM` instruction).
 You can specify the name of the build stage in the form `FROM <image>[:tag] [AS <name>]`.

 ### COPY vs ADD